markreha/playangular/README.md

       * Click the Deploy button.
 5. Deploy from a GIT CI/CD Build Pipeline:
     1. Configure code and setup build pipeline (if not already completed):
-      * Add a buildspec.yml to the root of your application code for Node 10 application.
+      * Add a buildspec.yml (see below) to the root of your application code for Node 10 application.
       * Log into AWS and select Services from the main menu.
       * Select the CodePipeline service.
       * Click the Create Pipeline button.